Dementia Center of Excellence

 The Manitowoc County Historical Society is one of a network of museums in Wisconsin and Minnesota implementing SPARK!
 A free monthly program for individuals living with early-to-mid stage memory loss, their care partners, and family members.
 Participants are engaged in lively conversations, exhibit exploration, historic artifacts, and multi-sensory activities.

-SPARK! programs are held at the Manitowoc County Historical Society on the first Wednesday of each month at 11 am.
+SPARK! programs are held at the Manitowoc County Historical Society on the second Wednesday of each month at 11 am.
 Register by calling the museum at (920) 684-4445 or email.